 Math operators define the basic operations that act on numbers and other math constructs.
-Typically, operators take between one and two numbers as input and return a number as output.
-In order for two mathematicians to produce the same result when given an expression, an order of operations is defined so that the result is unambigous.
+Typically, operators take one or two expressions as input and calculate a result as output.
+For two mathematicians to produce the result when given the same expression, the order of operations is defined so that the result is unambiguous.

 Addition is a basic operation in mathematics for combining two numbers together.
 It is a binary operation denoted with the plus symbol with an expression on the left and an expression on the right.

 Subtraction is a basic arithmetic operation of taking away one number from another number.

 Multiplication is a basic arithmetic operation performed on two numbers.
 Multiplying a number by another number is the same as taking n groups of the other number.

 The division operator returns the result of dividing one number by another number.

 These operators in the algebra section build upon the previous operators in the arithmetic section and add a variety of operators used to express more complicated patterns that appear in mathematics.
 For example, the factorial operator represents the patterns found in combinations and permutations.
 Another example is the exponent and logarithm operators which describe exponential growth and decay.

 The absolute value operator returns the distance from zero on the number line of a number.